-- 8.4.2.
-Improper call-out of arrow value. - 8.4.3.
-Improper bubbling of arrow value. - 8.4.4.
+- 8.4.4.
 Erasure of anything on the scorecard.
 Only lane officials may use erasers. - 8.5.
-Behavior considered disruptive, unsafe, offensive, or otherwise inappropriate may result in disqualification and or expulsion of the archer, coach, and observers.
+Behavior considered disruptive, unsafe, offensive, or otherwise inappropriate may result in disqualification and/or expulsion of the archer, coach, and observers.
 Examples include: - 8.5.1.
 Intentional or repeated bumping of another archer or archer's bow. - 8.5.2.
 Encroaching beyond the archer's assigned half of the 30" in the shooting lane. - 8.5.3.
 Ignoring the L vs. R assignment in the shooting lane. - 8.5.4.
-Vulgar or otherwise offensive language used while shooting or on shirts or banners. - 8.6.
+The use of Vulgar or otherwise offensive language, or on shirts or banners. - 8.6.
 The use or possession of drones or other flying devices is prohibited at all NASP® events.
 Rare use may be granted to select media outlets through advanced application to NASP® officials.